 For some time, Vudu’s HDR offerings were only available in Dolby Vision.
 In November 2017, the company announced complete support for HDR10, making its library of HDR titles available on a far greater range of devices.

-Like Vudu, FandangoNow offers both movies and TV show for rent or purchase.
-The service offers a large number of films in 4K, with some also available in HDR.
+Like Vudu, FandangoNow offers both movies and TV show for rent or purchase in 4K, with some also available in HDR.
 Also like Vudu, FandangoNow’s library of HDR movies and TV shows is made available in HDR10.
 FandangoNow is also handy for HDR TV owners, as it lists all the films that are available in HDR on a dedicated section of its website.

 It doesn’t share much in common with the above services, but YouTube does stream in HDR.
 Like Google Play Movies & TV, YouTube currently only supports streaming in HDR10.
 Google hasn’t said much about whether YouTube will ever support Dolby Vision.